rtk007/Library-Management-System/lms2/Readme.md

    python manage.py runserver
    ```
    Open your browser and navigate to `http://127.0.0.1:8000/` to see the application.
+7. **SMTP setup**: use a two factor authenticated mail id and get the hashed password from the service provider use a .env file put them in and use them as in the settings.py

 ## Barcode Authentication Setup
 - Integrate QuaggaJS in your frontend templates located in `libraryapp/templates/`.